Carey Lowell: Personal life

+Lowell is a devout Buddhist.
+She has incorporated Buddhist teachings into her life, including the naming of her son, Homer James Jigme; jigme is a Tibetan name meaning "fearless".

 Lowell has been married three times.
-Her first husband was fashion photographer John Stember, to whom she was married from 1984 to 1988.

-She was married to actor Griffin Dunne from 1989 to 1995 and has a daughter, Hannah from the marriage.

-Lowell married actor Richard Gere in November 2002, following the birth of their son, who was born on February 6, 2000.
-In September 2013, the two separated after eleven years of marriage.
-The couple spent three years in highly contested divorce proceedings in New York Supreme Court.
+Her first husband was photographer John Stember, to whom she was married from 1984 to 1988.
+She was married to actor Griffin Dunne from 1989 to 1995 and has a daughter, Hannah, from the marriage.
+In November 2002, Lowell married actor Richard Gere; their son Homer Gere was born on February 6, 2000.
+In 2013, the two separated.
+They spent three years in highly contested divorce proceedings in New York Supreme Court.
 The case was settled in October 2016.

+In 2021, Lowell launched the company Carey Lowell Ceramics.